What is SASS

 • Management information systems (MIS)

-Virtually all leading software enterprises have now incorporated SaaS into their business strategy.
+Virtually all leading software enterprises have now incorporated SaaS into their business strategy, leveraging the cloud delivery model to provide more agile and innovative solutions compared to traditional on-premises systems.

 History